Inflammation

 They are 2 forms of chronic inflammation based on the nature of the inflammation.

-1. Specific chronic inflammation
+1. Specific chronic inflammation2.
+Non specific chronic inflammation

 Specific inflammation: